Home / All Documents / Apply For Driving Licence After Ban Online (D27 Form, High-Risk Offenders)

 How Does A Driving Ban Affect Your Car Insurance?

-• Statistic: According to data from Confused.com, the average car insurance premium for a driver with a drink-driving conviction is £1,420 per year.
-For a clean driver, it’s £480.
+According to data published by Confused.com, the average annual car insurance premium for a driver with a drink-driving conviction is approximately £1,420, compared with around £480 for a driver with a clean record.

-The Insurance “Cold Call” Script: Don’t use comparison sites.
-They reject you instantly.
-Call brokers directly and say this: “Hi, I’m looking for a quote.
-I had a drink driving conviction in March 2019.
-It’s spent now.
-I’ve held my full licence since 2015 and have no other points.
+“Hi, I’m looking for a quote.
+I had a drink-driving conviction in March 2019.
+It’s now spent.
+I’ve held a full licence since 2015 and have no other penalty points.
 I’m a low-mileage commuter.”

 Can Someone Else Drive Your Car While You Are Banned?